Ashutosh-Tech-Skillz-Academy/learn-csharp/README.md

 1. Console Application without Top Level Programs
 2. Console Application with Top Levelprograms
-3. Creating a Cosnole Application within an Existing and New folder
+3. Creating a Console Application within an Existing and New folder
 4. Creating a Console Application within a new folder
 5. Creating a Console Application with .NET (6/7/8)
 6. Creating a Console Application with .NET 6